 "These facilities fit in perfectly between traditional pharmaceutical manufacturers and traditional pharmacies to serve provider and patient needs by preparing and distributing drug products that are not otherwise commercially available." — Fagron Sterile Services.

-The professionals at Fagron proudly commit to the rigorous standards as a registered outsourcing facility.
+The expert team at Fagron proudly commit to the rigorous standards as a registered outsourcing facility.

-We would be honored to meet your outsourced compounding needs.
+We would be honored to partner with you on your outsourced compounding needs to support safe and effective patient care.
 Please contact us to learn more and set up a free consultation or contact your dedicated Sales Representative today.

 Sign up for our e-mail updates to get the latest in product releases, customer notifications, and company news.Sign Up Now